coolsa/MCSEditor/README.md

 An Online editor for [Minecraft Script](https://github.com/PandawanFr/mcs).

-You can now download your output as a ZIP file!
+You can now download your compiled functions as a ZIP file!

 Edit mode:
 ![Input](http://i.imgur.com/R55F6D0.png)